kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 alloy-rpc-types = { git = "https://github.com/alloy-rs/alloy", rev = "cad7935" }
 ```

-We'll also define a simple enum so we can call the program with each of the 3 actions:
+You'll also define a simple enum so you can call the program with each of the 3 actions:

 ```rust
 #[derive(Debug, Deserialize, Serialize)]